phil-opp/blog_os/blog/content/second-edition/posts/09-paging-implementation/index.md

 In this example, we see various identity-mapped page table frames.
 This way the physical addresses of page tables are also valid virtual addresses so that we can easily access the page tables of all levels starting from the CR3 register.

 However, it clutters the virtual address space and makes it more difficult to find continuous memory regions of larger sizes.
 For example, imagine that we want to create a virtual memory region of size 1000 KiB in the above graphic, e.g. for [memory-mapping a file].
-We can't start the region at `28 KiB` because it would collide with the already mapped page at `1004 MiB`.
+We can't start the region at `28 KiB` because it would collide with the already mapped page at `1004 KiB`.
 So we have to look further until we find a large enough unmapped area, for example at `1008 KiB`.
 This is a similar fragmentation problem as with [segmentation].

 [memory-mapping a file]: https://en.wikipedia.org/wiki/Memory-mapped_file
 [segmentation]: ./second-edition/posts/08-paging-introduction/index.md#fragmentation